mfmaher2/personinfo-bot/README.md

-# person-assistant-bot
+# personinfo-bot
-Person Assistant chat bot using LLM and AstraDB
+Person Info chat bot using LLM and AstraDB

 ## Pre-requisites